Patterns for working with temporal coordinates.

 All temporal coordinates have a calendar attribute associated with their units.

-In this case our tcoord has a standard (or gregorian) calendar and we can convert its hard to understand raw values into meaningful date/time (YYYY-MM-DD HH:MM:SS) representations relative to its calendar and epoch:
+In this case our tcoord has a standard (or gregorian) calendar and we can convert its hard-to-interpret raw values into meaningful date/time (YYYY-MM-DD HH:MM:SS) representations relative to its calendar and epoch:

 >>> print(tcoord)